 Write down your action plan on what you need to do

 Once you already know your requirements and the amount of capital you require; then you need to make an action plan.
 This is simply a list of actions you need to take, duration of time, cost (if the action requires capital) and deadline to achieve or execute those actions.
 Be thorough with this list, even if one of the actions you need to improve or perfect your baking skills, write it down.

 Below is an example of a list of actions you might need to take before starting:

-- Perfect my baking skills by taking an Advanced cake making course (1 month)
+- Perfect my baking skills by taking an an In-depth Baking and/or Decoration Class (1 month)

 - Save in order to get enough capital to start my baking business (6 months)

 - Get quotations on costs of baking equipment from different vendors (2 months)